Annytomica/Portfolio/README.md

 ![colour palette](assets/readme/readme_colour-palette.png)

 #### Logo
+The Logo was developed in MidJourney to complement the hero image.
+The same theme of Neuroscience/AI was used and the hero colour palette was requested.
+The artistic style was for simplicity, clean lines and flat graphic.
+While the colour palette was not incorporated with complete accuracy, the design concept was successful.
+The logo was adapted for use on the site and then also used to create a matching favicon.
 #### Design concept - research
+Research was done on how other scientists, data scientists and developers created portfolio sites to showcase their work.
+Elements were taken from many sites.
+The visual integration of these ideas was then mocked up in Figma to work out which ideas worked best to allow a simple and clean site with easy navigation to be created.
 ### Wireframe
+Once the visual identity was decided, the wireframe structure and functional flow of the site was created in Balsamic.
+The wireframe can be accessed [here]().
 ### Development process
+The site was constructed with a logical flow – creating each page in empty box format to replicate the wireframe before starting to add content.
+The navigation bar and footer were completed for all pages, then the basic hero for all pages before focusing on page specific content.
+The hero design was changed early on, as it became clear the original design concept was not working when incorporating responsive design features.
+The pages were completed in the following order – home, publications, contact, portfolio.
+Portfolio was left last as it had the most content and complex structure.
+Multiple iterations of the portfolio page were developed.
+Many features from the early design concept did not work well for the information being used and required adaptation.
+The wireframe was also adapted to reflect these changes.
 ## Technologies
 - HTML – for basic site structure
 - CSS – for visual appeal and responsive design features